djeada/Algorithms-And-Data-Structures/notes/basic_concepts.md

 ## Introduction to Data Structures & Algorithms

-Data structures and algorithms are foundational concepts in computer science, playing an essential role in designing efficient software.
-A data structure defines how we store and organize data on a computer, while an algorithm delineates a step-by-step procedure to perform a task or solve a problem.
-This article introduces the fundamental aspects of data structures and algorithms, their importance, and how they are applied in computing.
+Data structures and algorithms are fundamental concepts in computer science that are key to building efficient software.

+- A **data structure** specifies how data is stored and organized in memory.
+Examples include arrays, linked lists, stacks, queues, trees, and graphs.
+Choosing the right data structure can simplify solving specific problems.
+- An **algorithm** is a step-by-step method for solving a problem or performing a task.
+Algorithms can range from simple operations like searching or sorting to complex computations in artificial intelligence or optimization.
+- The combination of efficient data structures and algorithms enables developers to optimize software performance, both in terms of speed and memory usage.

 ### Data Structures

-A data structure organizes data on a computer in a manner that enables efficient access and modification.
+A **data structure** organizes and stores data in a way that allows efficient access, modification, and processing.
 The choice of the appropriate data structure depends on the specific use case and can significantly impact the performance of an application.
 Here are some common data structures:
-Sure, here are the simplified explanations with the formal terms included:

 1. An **array** is like a row of lockers, each numbered in order, where each locker can hold one item of the same type.
 Formally, an array is a contiguous block of memory that stores a fixed-size sequence of elements of the same type.
 Arrays are effective for quick access to data by index, but their size cannot change once set, making them less flexible for adding or removing elements.
 2. A **stack** is like a stack of plates.
 You add new plates on top (push), and take plates from the top (pop).
 This follows the "Last-In, First-Out" (LIFO) principle, meaning the last item added is the first one removed.
 Stacks are commonly used in programming for managing function calls (function call stack) and 'undo' operations in software applications.
 3. A **queue** is like a line at a checkout counter.
 People join at the back (enqueue) and leave from the front (dequeue).
 This follows the "First-In, First-Out" (FIFO) principle, where the first item added is the first one removed.
 Queues are useful for processing items in the order they arrive, such as task scheduling or event handling in computing systems.
 4. A **linked list** is like a treasure hunt where each clue (node) points to the next one.
 Each node contains a value and a reference (pointer) to the next node.
 This makes linked lists dynamic and efficient for inserting and removing elements at any position in the list.
 5. A **tree** is like a family tree, starting with one person (root) and branching out to children (nodes), with each node possibly having its own children.
 Formally, a tree is a hierarchical data structure composed of nodes arranged in multiple levels.
 Trees are useful for representing hierarchical relationships, such as filesystem structures or organizational charts.
 6. A **graph** is like a network of cities connected by roads.
 Each city is a node, and each road is an edge connecting two nodes.
 Edges can be one-way (directed) or two-way (undirected).
 Graphs are used to model complex relationships and connections between elements, such as social networks, web pages (links), and routes between locations.

 ![ds](https://user-images.githubusercontent.com/37275728/185381435-9335db5b-8c9a-4e74-87dc-deac3c0356f1.png)